GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 ## Using the File System Access API {: #how-to-use }

-To show off the true power and usefulness of the File System Access API, I wrote a single file [text editor][text-editor].
+To show off the power and usefulness of the File System Access API, I wrote a single file [text editor][text-editor].
 It lets you open a text file, edit it, save the changes back to disk, or start a new file and save the changes to disk.
 It's nothing fancy, but provides enough to help you understand the concepts.